quarkslab/peetch/README.md

 ### `tls`

-This sub-command aims at identifying process that uses OpenSSL and makes it is to dump several things like plaintext and secrets.
+This sub-command aims to identify processes that uses OpenSSL and makes it easy to dump several things like plaintext and secrets.

 By default, `peetch tls` will only display one line per process, the `--directions` argument makes it possible to display the exchanged messages: